Projects › PNC SmartHome

 - ultra high-performance windows—at least double-paned and typically triple-paned.

-The two-story house has a net living space of approximately 2,500 square feet, including three bedrooms and 2 1/2 bathrooms.
+The two-story house has a net living space of approximately 2,500 square feet, including 3 bedrooms and 2 1/2 bathrooms.
 The house also includes a full basement on its permanent site.

 Contacts